-The Small Area Plan for this area of the City (Duke Street west of Old Town generally between Dove Street and Witter Avenue) was last updated in 1992.
-Multiple sites located in the area have demonstrated interest in or a high likelihood for redevelopment.
-In addition, other planning efforts in the area, including the Duke Street Transitway (above) and the Witter Wheeler Feasibility and Campus Master Plan Process, will need to be coordinated and incorporated into a cohesive land use plan.
-(The Witter Wheeler Feasibility and Campus Master Plan Process is an effort to plan for how the spatial needs of the City Services Departments which currently reside on the campus - TES RPCA, ACPS, AFD, APD, DASH, and General Services - can be more effectively met).
-Therefore, a Plan update is proposed for this area of Duke Street in FY 2020-2021 to provide updated guidance for redevelopment sites and to ensure that infrastructure and amenities are planned to meet the needs of existing and future redevelopment.
+The Small Area Plan for this area of the City was last updated in 1992.
+Multiple sites located along/near Duke Street west of Old Town (generally between Dove Street and Witter Avenue) have demonstrated interest in or a high likelihood for redevelopment.
+In addition, other planning efforts in the area, the Duke Street Transitway (above) and the Witter Wheeler Campus planning initiative, will need to be coordinated and incorporated into a cohesive land use plan.
+Therefore, a Plan update is proposed for this area in FY 2020-2021 to provide updated guidance for redevelopment sites and to ensure that infrastructure and amenities are planned to meet the needs of existing and future redevelopment.
 An updated small area plan for this portion of the City will address community needs, infrastructure needs, affordable housing, open space, and economic development.
 The planning effort will engage the community in establishing a long-term vision for the area so that redevelopment occurs in a coordinated manner consistent with the City's policies and vision for the future.